R-Mielamud/TsUnited/example/README.md

 -   mocha-tests - `npm run install:mocha-tests` (mocha-tests project references backend project, so the command will also install backend's dependencies)

 Check every example project's README.md for guides.

+It's recommended to start with backend example and then check out mocha-tests example because it shows the case when a project references more than one other project.